Dobele

-Dobele (Doblen) is a town in the Semigallia region of Latvia.
+Dobele (/lv/; Doblen) is a town and seat of Dobele Municipality in the Semigallia region of Latvia.
 It is located near the center of Latvia on the banks of the river Bērze.
 It received town rights in 1917 whilst being a part of the German occupied Courland Governorate during the First World War.
 As of 2020, the population was 8,856.

 Name origin

 In a German document from 1254 a place name Dubelene or Dubelone has been used.
 Later the names Doblene, Doblenen and Doblen also have been used for this inhabited location.
 The original place name can be reconstructed as Dobelene or Dobeliene, but its origins are linked to the place name duobe (pit or delve) and duobele (dip, dimple).
 Most likely, the reconstructed place name Dobelene meant 'populated area in a dimple'.

 History

 Dobele is first mentioned in historical sources in 1254; however, at that time it was only a wooden fortress which was destroyed during the Semigallian War of Independence (1279–1290), the final phase of the Northern Crusades in Latvia.
 On its spot, a new stone castle was erected in 1335 and a small settlement grew up around it.
 The ruins of this fortress are still visible and are in the process of being restored.
 The original church was constructed in 1495, and eventually, the fortress developed into a trading post.
 In the 17th century, a watermill, sawmill, a cardigan mill, and a vinegar-works were constructed during the reign of duke Jacob Kettler.
 In 1927, the Jelgava–Liepāja Railway connected the city to other important towns and a period of development resulted.